 What is an exclusive agency agreement?

-An exclusive agency agreement is usually where the agent and principal agree that the principal won’t appoint other agents (i.e. competitors to the agent) in the agent’s agreed territory and nor will the principal business owner actively seek sales itself, although sometimes the principal reserves the right to contact named companies directly.
-An exclusive agency agreement can also prevent an agent from making similar agency deals with the principal’s competitor businesses.
+An exclusive agency agreement is where the agent and principal agree the principal will not appoint other agents in the agent’s agreed territory and nor will the principal business owner actively sell their products.
+However, sometimes the principal will reserve the right to contact named companies directly.
+An exclusive agency agreement can also be used to prevent an agent from making similar agency deals with the principal’s competitor businesses.

 What is an agency agreement with sole rights or non-exclusive rights?

-An agency agreement with sole rights is usually similar to one with exclusive rights, except that the principal can actively seek sales itself in the agent’s territory.
-However, the principal agrees not to appoint other agents (and possibly distributors) in the agent’s territory.
+An agency agreement with sole rights is similar to one with exclusive rights save that the principal can actively sell in the agent’s territory, but the principal agrees not to appoint other agents (and possibly distributors) in the agent’s territory.

-An agency agreement with non-exclusive rights means that the principal business owner is able to engage other agents within the agent’s territory and to seek direct sales of its goods or services.
+An agency agreement with non-exclusive rights means that the principal business owner can engage other agents within the agent’s territory and make direct sales of its goods or services.